yayobyte/movies-app/README.md

 - Install Xcode from app store
 - Install Command Line Tools: Open Xcode, choose Settings... from the Xcode menu (or press cmd ⌘ + ,).
 Go to the Locations and install the tools by selecting the most recent version in the Command Line Tools dropdown.
 - Install a new simulator:
-- Request the sdk api key or make sure you received it by email
+- Request the sdk api key or make sure you received it by email or check this document: [ApiKey](https://docs.google.com/document/d/15UDYXj7u2WHlaUD5lRI-93KznPAPhoXn10ADI-DQJqU/edit#heading=h.s909brly4zja)
 - Have the `3000` and `3001` ports available to run the `react` app and `sdk` respectively

 ### Installation